Frequently Asked Questions

 Emergency care is available by appointment only between 8:00am and 3:30pm, Monday through Friday.

-During all other times, patients with excessive bleeding, swelling, oral infection and/or trauma injuries should seek treatment at the nearest hospital emergency room.
+During all other times, patients with loose or broken restorations/fillings, excessive bleeding, swelling, oral infection and/or trauma injuries should seek treatment at the nearest hospital emergency room.
 The closest emergency room to NYU is the Bellevue Hospital Emergency Room located at 462 1st Avenue.
 You can call Bellevue Hospital directly at 212-562-3015.

 Please call (212) 998-9800 to schedule an appointment.
 Appointments for new patients are available Monday through Friday.
 In order to save time at your first appointment, please print out and complete the Patient Registration Form and be sure to bring the required identification to your first visit.
 When you arrive for your appointment, please visit our Patient Registration Area in Suite 1A on the first floor in the main lobby area.
-Our main entrance is located at the corner of 24th Street and First Avenue.
+Our patient entrance is located on 25th street between 1st and 2nd Avenues.

 Acceptable payment methods include cash, checks (with proper identification), money orders, most credit cards and New York State Medicaid (with a valid Medicaid card).
 For patients requiring financial assistance, third party financing is also available.

 Your initial visit must be scheduled.
-It will last approximately two hours and will include registration and appropriate x-rays.
-A second two-hour visit will be required to complete a comprehensive oral examination and inform you of our findings and diagnosis, at which time we can discuss various treatment options.
+It will last approximately 90 minutes and will include registration and appropriate x-rays.
+A second 90 minute visit will be required to complete a comprehensive oral examination and inform you of our findings and diagnosis, at which time we can discuss various treatment options.

 Photo identification: (if any of these identification sources do not include the patient's current address, a second form of identification is required which includes the current address (example: a utility bill).